 Run Water while Using the Garbage Disposal to Help it Run Smoothly

 We’ve seen it done all of our lives – use water with your garbage disposal to wash waste down the drain.
-Unfortunately, following waste with water doesn’t help if the blockage has already happened before the water shows up.
+Unfortunately, the following waste with water doesn’t help if the blockage has already happened before the water shows up.

 Instead, fill the sink basin with water, so that the waste is separated.
 Waste should flow easily down the drain.